-COMPENSATION OF OFFICERS
+Line 13-COMPENSATION OF OFFICERS

-Enter on Line 13 the compensation of officers in whatever form paid.
+Enter the compensation of officers in whatever form paid.

-SALARIES AND WAGES
+Line 14-SALARIES AND WAGES

-Enter on Line 14 the amount of salaries and wages (other than wages and salaries deducted elsewhere on your return) paid or incurred for the tax year.
+Enter the amount of salaries and wages (other than wages and salaries deducted elsewhere on your return) paid or incurred for the tax year.
 Do not reduce this figure by Federal jobs credit.